ElanMedoff/jwt-auth/README.md

 The only session-like behavior on the server is a database of current refresh tokens.

-(A good excuse to try useReducer + useContext for global state, some scss tricks, and client-side authentication)
+(A good excuse to try useState + useContext for global state, some scss tricks, and client-side authentication)

 Scenarios:
 1. User logs in with correct credentials: